Purrrrrr/helvetinkone/README.md

 Instructions: open sampo.html and enter any six character code with the characters 1 to 9 or A with no repeating characters.
 Enjoy the madness.

+You can also try to run it from [github.io](http://purrrrrr.github.io/helvetinkone/sampo.html "Demo")

 # Artwork sources

 Urstrix logo adapted under fair use from the urstrix enemy in Final Fantasy XII